ManuLasker/build_rest_apis_flask_FastAPI/README.md

 The full dockerized api is located in `sqlalchemy_api_restful` folder.
 To run this api you need to install docker and docker-compose then execute docker-compose inside the folder specified.

-`docker-compose up --build` this command will build the docker container and run the api using **uWSGI**.
+`docker-compose up --build`: this command will build the docker container and run the api using **uWSGI** framework.